-Don't worry about dropping the car off at a different location.
-Companies in New Zealand are really well accustomed to it and it won't cost a lot more.
-In fact it will probably save you some $$$.
-Check for best car rental deals with Discover Cars.
-It will give you drop off option at a different airport than pick up, plus their customer service is excellent!
+Don’t worry about dropping the car off at a different location.
+Companies in New Zealand are really well accustomed to it and it won’t cost a lot more.
+In fact, it will probably save you some $$$.
+Check for the best car rental deals with Discover Cars.
+It will give you a drop-off option at a different airport than pick-up, plus their customer service is excellent!

-This is more economical and faster than crossing over with a ferry.
-Not only it will save you at least a day of driving, but also the money spent on gas, if you had to add all those kilometres to your trip.
+This is more economical and faster than crossing over by ferry.
+Not only it will save you at least a day of driving, but also the money spent on gas if you had to add all those kilometers to your trip.

-Another great option to road trip around New Zealand, chosen by many travellers every year is renting a motorhome.
-A great search engine that compiles many camper van rental companies in New Zealand is Motorhome Republic.
-It's way easier than checking each and every one separately.
+Another great option for road trips around New Zealand, chosen by many travelers every year is renting a motorhome.
+A great search engine that compiles many camper van rental companies in New Zealand is the Motorhome Republic.
+It’s way easier than checking each and every one separately.

 If you decided on the latter read my guide to motorhome travel in New Zealand.